Emergency Alert System Activation (EAS)

 (insert email address)

-(insert community/county/state name) will join other localities in the Caribbean as a participant in a tsunami response exercise on March 15, 2018.
-The purpose of this exercise is to evaluate local tsunami response plans, increase tsunami preparedness, and improve coordination throughout the region.
+(insert community/county/state name) will join other localities in the Caribbean as a participant in a tsunami response exercise on March 14, 2019.
+The purpose of this exercise is to evaluate national and local tsunami response plans, increase tsunami preparedness, and improve coordination throughout the region.
+This exercise includes two scenarios, one of which is of volcanic origin.

-(insert a promotional comment from a local official, such as “The 2010 Haiti and 2010, 2014, 2015 Chilean earthquakes and tsunamis have reminded the world again of the urgent need to be more prepared for such events,” said (insert name of appropriate official).
+(insert a promotional comment from a local official, such as “The 2010 Haiti, 2010, 2014, 2015 Chilean, 2011 Japan, and the recent 2018 Sulawesi earthquakes and tsunamis have reminded the world of the urgent need to be more prepared for such events,” said (insert name of appropriate official).
 “This important exercise will test the current procedures of the Tsunami Warning System and help identify operational strengths and weaknesses in each community.”
 (Please modify for uniqueness.))

-The exercise, titled CARIBE WAVE 18, will simulate a widespread Tsunami Warning and Watch situation throughout the Caribbean, which requires implementation of local tsunami response, plans.
+The exercise, titled CARIBE WAVE 19, will simulate a widespread Tsunami Threat situation throughout the Caribbean, which requires implementation of local tsunami response, plans.
 The exercise will (insert “include” or “not include”) public notification.

-The exercise will simulate a major earthquake and tsunami generated (insert description of chosen escenario – source and appropriate local time) on March 15, 2018.
-A handbook has been prepared which describes the scenario and contains tsunami messages from the Pacific Tsunami Warning Center (PTWC).
-The PTWC is the interim Regional Tsunami Service Provider for the other countries in the Caribbean Sea and Adjacent Regions.
+The exercise will simulate (insert description of chosen scenario – source and appropriate local time) on March 14, 2019.
+A handbook has been prepared which describes the scenarios and contains tsunami messages from the Pacific Tsunami Warning Center (PTWC).
+The PTWC is the Regional Tsunami Service Provider for the other countries in the Caribbean Sea and Adjacent Regions.

 Insert paragraph tailored for specific community.
 Could identify participating agencies and specific plans.
 Could describe current early warning program, past tsunami exercises (if any), ongoing mitigation and public education programs, etc. Could describe tsunami threat, history of tsunami hazards, if any.